Quadratic sieve: The approach

 using the Euclidean algorithm to calculate the greatest common divisor.

 So the problem has now been reduced to: given a set of integers, find a subset whose product is a square.
 By the fundamental theorem of arithmetic, any positive integer can be written uniquely as a product of prime powers.
 We do this in a vector format; for example, the prime-power factorization of 504 is 2^{3}3^{2}5^{0}7^{1}, it is therefore represented by the exponent vector (3,2,0,1).
 Multiplying two integers then corresponds to adding their exponent vectors.
 A number is a square when its exponent vector is even in every coordinate.
 For example, the vectors (3,2,0,1) + (1,0,0,1) = (4,2,0,2), so (504)(14) is a square.
 Searching for a square requires knowledge only of the parity of the numbers in the vectors, so it is sufficient to compute these vectors mod 2: (1,0,0,1) + (1,0,0,1) = (0,0,0,0).

 So given a set of (0,1)-vectors, we need to find a subset which adds to the zero vector mod 2.

 This is a linear algebra problem since the ring $\mathbb{Z}/2\mathbb{Z}$ can be regarded as the Galois field of order 2, that is we can divide by all non-zero numbers (there is only one, namely 1) when calculating modulo 2.

 It is a theorem of linear algebra that with more vectors than each vector has entries, a linear dependency always exists.
 It can be found by Gaussian elimination.

 However, simply squaring many random numbers mod n produces a very large number of different prime factors, and thus very long vectors and a very large matrix.
 The trick is to look specifically for numbers a such that a^{2} mod n has only small prime factors (they are smooth numbers).
 They are harder to find, but using only smooth numbers keeps the vectors and matrices smaller and more tractable.
 The quadratic sieve searches for smooth numbers using a technique called sieving, discussed later, from which the algorithm takes its name.

 The algorithm

-To summarize, the basic quadratic sieve algorithm has these main steps:
+To summarize, the basic quadratic sieve algorithm has these main steps (given the input number n):